Owner: (sending the default Facebook auto response) Hi, Urban! Please let us know how we can help you.

 Putting the Facebook Send Message Button to Good Use

-Ditch the default FB messenger replies…they are worthless compared to what you should do.
+Ditch the default Facebook™ messenger replies…they are time wasting worthlessness.

-Think like people are standing in front of you and provide answers to the base questions people normally ask.
+Think as if people are standing in front of you and your answering questions people ask.

-Then, provide opportunity for people to ‘move it forward’ and contact you.
+Then, give people the chance to ‘move it forward’ and contact you.

 Also published on Medium.